medic/cht-docs/content/en/apps/guides/hosting/monitoring/production.md

 This guide assumes you have already [set up TLS]({{< relref "apps/guides/hosting/4.x/adding-tls-certificates" >}}) on your CHT instance and have gone through [the Setup steps]({{< relref "apps/guides/hosting/monitoring/setup" >}}) to deploy an instance of CHT Monitoring on server with a static IP and DNS entry, `monitor.example.com` for example.

+{{% alert title="Note" %}}
+Always run Watchdog on a different server than the CHT Core.
+This ensures  Watchdog doesn't fail when the CHT Core fails and alerts will always be sent.
+The instructions assume you're connecting over the public Internet, so no special VPN or routing is required.
+{{% /alert %}}

 ## Monitoring over TLS
 All monitoring should happen over TLS.
 This means the `cht-instances.yml` file should have all the URLs in it start with ` - https`.